pfsense/docs/source/config/advanced-setup.rst

 hardware internally throws away the packet (though there are exceptions, such as when the interface is in promiscuous mode).

-Higher-level checksums are “traditionally” calculated by the protocol implementation and the completed packet is then handed over to the hardware.
+Higher-level checksums are "traditionally" calculated by the protocol implementation and the completed packet is then handed over to the hardware.
 Recent network hardware can perform the IP checksum calculation, also known as checksum offloading.
 The network driver won't